 The True Colors personality test is a fun career personality test that is often administered in an informal group setting.

 It is a very simple test which helps you to determine which of four personality types most resemble your own personality.
-Personalities are broken down into four types which are very briefly summarized below:
+Personalities are broken down into four types which are very briefly summarized below.

 In most True Colors group sessions, you will complete a simple questionnaire and then rank the colors from the one that most resembles you to the one that least resembles you.
 Once everyone in the group has determined their dominant color, the group leader will lead you through fun and enlightening exercises that can really deepen your understanding of yourself and the way you relate to others.

-The exercises in a session can vary depending upon the goal of the session (for example, career planning, team building, stress management), but you should come away with an appreciation for your own personality, your strengths and challenges, and a sense of the value of others who have personalities different from your own.
+No matter what the primary goal of the session is, you should come away with an appreciation for your own personality, your strengths and challenges.
+You'll typically also have a sense of the value of others who have personalities different from your own.

-There are books about True Colors, and it is possible to do the True Colors test on your own and get a deeper understanding of yourself and how you relate to others in your life.
+There are books about True Colors, and it is possible to do the True Colors test on your own to get a deeper understanding of yourself and how you relate to others in your life.

 If you cannot find a group in your area, and you want to use a book to complete a career personality test on your own, in my opinion, you would be better off with a career personality book based on the Myers Briggs personality test, such as Do What You Are, which is more in depth and not dependent on the group process.